Syed-Zain-Ul-Hassan/Cloud-Academy-Course-Downloader/README.md

 This is a utifiliy build by Zain Ul Hassan using Python, Selenium and Tkinter.

 # How to Use
-You need to download this python module and should have below
+You need to download this python module and should have all the libraries mentioned in requirements.txt file.

+1. Download the python module
+2. Make changes in code where required e.g, the chromedriver.exe path etc.
+3.